 statistically significant difference between the other groups

 in terms of maximum load averages.
 Statistical evaluation

 results of biomechanical tests among the groups are shown

-in Table I. There was no statistically significant difference
+.
+There was no statistically significant difference

 between the groups in terms of maximum extension